magento/devdocs/src/guides/v2.3/get-started/bk-get-started-api.md

 *  Integrate with CRM (Customer Relationship Management) or ERP (Enterprise Resource Planning) backend systems, such as Salesforce or Xero.

 *  Integrate with a [CMS](https://glossary.magento.com/cms) (Content Management System).
-At present, content tagging is not supported.
+Content tagging is not currently supported.

 *  Create [JavaScript](https://glossary.magento.com/javascript) widgets in the Magento [storefront](https://glossary.magento.com/storefront) or on the [Admin](https://glossary.magento.com/admin) panel.
 The [widget](https://glossary.magento.com/widget) makes AJAX calls to access services.